 |Download Peter Mokaba’s controversial Aids document: Castro Hlongwane, caravans, cats, geese, foot & mouth and statistics|

+— such as the contrast between his “dissident” stand on Aids and the facts of his own infection — have been airbrushed away, as have the questions of earlier years.
 The comrades who once muttered, “J’accuse!” have become the politicians who shout, “Pick up his spear!”

 My own contact with Mokaba goes back to United Democratic Front days, the mid-1980s.
 Despite misgivings about his deep-pocket taste in cars and clothes, and the contrast between his “Viva Comrade Mengistu” speeches at youth rallies and his peace and apple-pie message at Institute for Democracy in South Africa (Idasa) functions, I regarded him as a man of considerable intelligence, charisma and courage, and wrote about him accordingly.